dorothytran/Linux-Lexicographic-Letter-Sorting/README.md

 ## INSTALLATION
-To successfully run the program, the user must have access to Linux OS and Fedora 30 Workstation.
+To successfully run the program, the user must have access to Linux Operating System and Fedora 30 Workstation.

-For Carleton University Staff Members & Students, please access the program through SYSC Lab Machines through Remote Access:
-1. Connect to Carleton University VPN using Cisco AnyConnect Secure Mobility Client.
-2. Log in to your MC1 Carleton University account for remote access.
-3. Launch the MacOS or Windows Terminal/Command Line.
-4. Type 'ssh -p 30003 carleton_username@me3475-##.labs.sce.carleton.ca' onto the command line, where '##' is the computer number.
-5. Provide your Carleton University password.
-6. Open the TAR file using FileZilla to run the program on the terminal.

 ## USAGE